Since 1997 RTS, LLC has provided continuing education to Exercise Professionals.

 In 1989 the founder of NASM, Dr. Robert Goldman, recruited Tom to develop the Biomechanics Lectures and Hands-on portions of what was the first Personal Training certification in the US.
 By 1999 Tom was continuing to increase the depth and details of these presentations, while NASM was eliminating its advanced courses for the more lucrative standard courses.

-That decade building NASM was the incubator for the development of the information that was to become "RTS".
+You could view that decade building NASM as the incubator for the development of the information that was to become "RTS".
 For several years Tom had been doing professional continuing education courses for therapists and trainers under the RTS name, so at that point RTS became the sole home and delivery site for his continually advancing explorations and presentations.
 Twenty years later RTS continues to evolve and offer one of the most advanced specialty educational programs in the Exercise Professional world.